- Things You Should Know

 - Print Specs

-Postcard printing on this 14 point uncoated card stock is a cost-effective choice offering a matte appearance without any gloss or sheen.
-Uncoated postcards have more subtle and natural colors compared to glossy or coated postcards and can be written on with pens, pencils, markers and stamped with ink.
+Postcard printing on this 14pt uncoated card stock is a cost-effective choice for cards with matte appearance and no gloss or sheen. uncoated 14pt postcards can be written on with pens, pencils, markers and stamped with ink.

 Even in today's online world, postcards are still one of the most versatile and cost-effective print collateral pieces you can have in your marketing arsenal.
 Simply leaving postcards at your front desk is an easy way for customers to remember your business.

-Your postcards will ship over to you on a 4-6 business day print production time so be sure to select the shipping speed needed to get your postcards on time!
+Your postcards will ship over to you on an 8 business day print production time so be sure to select the shipping speed needed to get your postcards on time!

 Can Uncoated Cards Have Frayed Edges?